MRHan-426/Multi-Agent-System/README.md

 ## **1.inverse kinematics simulation of a robotic arm**
-Given a trajectory (the handwritten letter "a") in Jacobian space, the joint space trajectory can be obtained by solving the inverse kinematics of the robotic arm.
+Given a trajectory (the handwritten letter "a") in Jacobian space, the joint space trajectory can be obtained by

-For each point on the trajectory, the inverse kinematics is solved to obtain the joint angles, and then the end-effector coordinates are obtained based on the geometric relationships.
+solving the inverse kinematics of the robotic arm.For each point on the trajectory, the inverse kinematics is solved

+to obtain the joint angles, and then the end-effector coordinates are obtained based on the geometric relationships.

 <p align="center">
     <img src="https://github.com/MRHan-426/Multi-Agent-System/blob/main/.assets/robot_arm.png" alt="image" width="30%" height="auto">